 - It is very happy to know that you have been an Entrepreneur for the last 10 years.
 Can you share about your business?

 – Thanks for considering me for the interview.
 Talking about my business, Urdezin is my first step as an entrepreneur which gave me the skills of marketing and connecting with different people .
 Urdezin is a corporate gifting company that customize gifts and products for different organizations.

 FaB is a food business that was purely started out for of my passion for cooking, which is now two years completed and have extended from Bangalore to Kerala and I’m happy with the response and thankful to all my customers who have been very supportive.

 - We heard that you had completed your Nursing degree, but you are running your own business now.
 What was the situation that you inspired to start your own business?

 -Since I was a kid, I wanted to own a business.
 But, my professional life didn’t start with entrepreneurship.
 I went to college and worked as a nurse in a hospital and also did other work for a big, multinational company.
 While there (and feeling like a cog in the corporate wheel), I started my first company in a spare bedroom of my house.
 A year later, I quit my job to be a full-time business owner.

 Starting a business is hard.
 It’s not a quick fix for when you dislike your job.
 It’s committing to a dream and persevering through daily challenges that come with business ownership.
 If you’re ready to be your own boss, it’s time to start thinking about going from an employee to entrepreneur.
 The more you prepare the better chance you have of succeeding as a business owner.

-- What is the unique elements of your food business FeastAndBurp (FAB) comparing to others?
+- What is the unique element of your food business FeastAndBurp (FAB) comparing to others?

 Home cooked food, home delivered with clients preference of customization.